Filter by Topic:

 Whether you decide to use a ‘loader’ or ‘instructor’, having quick access to cartridges is vital.
 A shooting jacket needs to have raglan sleeves to enable quick, easy, smooth movement in the arm area, and it also should have large bellows pockets (including drainage holes) with retaining straps, for quick access to cartridges.
 Many of our jackets have these features as standard, especially our Hoggs of Fife Tweed shooting jackets.

 In addition, if you are shooting from a gully, then plenty of neck space and a soft neck collar is necessary.
 As quick movement of your head ‘up and down’, is needed as you aim, you don’t wan’t anything to restrict your movement.
-A moleskin collar will provide both warmth and free movement.
+A moleskin collar will provide both warmth and free movement, which can found on the traditional shooting jackets made of tweed.

 It’s also worth thinking about extra padding, or double-strength material, on the shoulders of your jacket, to help manage the ‘kick back’ from the gun barrel.